LedgerInvesting/ledger-analytics/docs/source/user-guide/modeling.rst

 Loss likelihood distributions
 ------------------------------------

-Secondly, all stochastic models modeling pure losses and loss ratios have the option to set a
+All stochastic models modeling pure losses and loss ratios have the option to set a
 ``loss_family`` in the ``config`` dictionary to specify the likelihood distribution.